overcastsoftware/askell-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

+= Which post types are supported? =

+The plugin officially supports adding a paywall to WordPress posts and pages only.

+= The block or paywall look messy in on my site, what can I do about it? =

+We have tested the plugin with various popular themes and value any feedback in that regard.
+However, if there are inconsistencies or things related to Askell don't look right on your site or in your theme, we recommend modifying your child theme's stylesheet to add the required changes.

 = Is the plugin secure? =

 The plugin displays a credit card form directly in a WordPress block.
 The payment information is transferred over a secure TLS connection to the Askell JSON API from the user's browser and from there to your payment processor, without involving your WordPress database.